m104ngc4594/pwgen/README.md

 ## Overview
 pwgen is a password generator for the command line written in Go.
 It works on all major desktop and server operating systems (Linux, MacOS, BSD, Windows).

-pwgen generates passwords based on a set of rules, which by default include all uppercase characters, lowercase characters, numbers, symbols, and each password has 20 length.
+pwgen generates a total of 60 passwords based on a set of rules, which by default include all uppercase characters, lowercase characters, numbers, symbols, and each password has 20 length.

 pwgen is derived from the gopass command which does not meet my needs for generated password strength, so for security reasons I developed my own pwgen.